yukikitayama/cpp/note/oop.md

 `auto` keyword came from **C** programming language, meaning automatic variable, creted and destroyed automatically.
 In C and C++, all variables are automatic by default unless declared explicitly as static.
 People still use `auto` for backward compatibility.

+## Static component

 `static` is a keyword to make a variable persist from **program prologue** to **program epilogue**.

+A static component exists throughout the whole life of the program.

+Only one component regardless of the number of instances of the class.
+Different objects of the same class share the static variables and functions.

+Static class variables act as counters of instances of a particular class.

+Static functions (or variable) cannot invoke a non-static function, because non-static function can exists when the object of a class exists.
+Compilation error.

+Non-static function can invoke static function because the static function is available before any object has been created.

+Static function can invoke static function, and non-static function can invoke non-static function.